Guiyang: Climate

 Guiyang has a four-season, monsoon-influenced humid subtropical climate (Köppen: Cwa), tempered by its low latitude and high elevation.
 It has cool winters and moderate-temperature summers; the majority of the year's 1149 mm of precipitation occurs from May to July.
 The monthly 24-hour average temperature ranges from 4.6 °C in January to 23.8 °C in July, while the annual mean is 15.2 °C. Rain is common throughout the year, with occasional flurries in winter.
 With monthly possible sunshine ranging from 11% in January to 43% in August, the city receives only 1150 hours of sunshine, making it one of China's least sunny major cities.
 Average monthly relative humidity is consistently above 75% throughout the year.

 The moderate temperature together with other factors including air quality, wind speed, etc. made Guiyang to be ranked No.2 in the "Top 10 Summer Capitals of China".
-Extremes since 1951 have ranged from −7.8 °C (unofficial record of −9.5 °C) was set in January 1925) to 37.5 °C.
+Extremes since 1951 have ranged from −7.8 °C on 6 January 1970 (unofficial record of −9.5 °C) was set in January 1925) to 37.5 °C on 5 July 1952.